-The share of current and performing first-lien mortgages in the fourth quarter of 2020 was 93.3%, down from 96.5% a year ago, according to the Mortgage Metrics Report released by the OCC today.
+The share of current and performing first-lien mortgages in the first quarter of 2021 was 94.2%, down from 96.5% a year ago, according to the Mortgage Metrics Report released by the OCC today.

 OCC is working to find nontraditional ways to establish a good credit history for those with no credit.